Chapter 6 : Rage

-It was only when I was forced to be still that the red mist that had descended began to clear and I immediately realised what I’d done.
+It was only when I was forced to be still that the red mist that had descended began to clear and I immediately realised what I'd done.
 Oh My God.
 What the hell had I done?
 I was going to be in so much trouble.
 Malfoy was standing in front of me, covered in bogies and huge orange boils with bat wings coming out of his back, apparently paralysed like I was.
 Usually I would have laughed at this sight, but I was still in too much shock.
-Even if I had wanted to laugh, I still wasn’t in control of my mouth.
+Even if I had wanted to laugh, I still wasn't in control of my mouth.
 In fact I was pretty certain, it was still hanging open, ready to fire the next curse at Malfoy, before I had been immobilised.
 I could only imagine what I looked like, with my already frizzy hair, now having reached the floor and billowing out like the train of a dress behind me.

 Professor Haven then came into view and I felt my stomach squirm.
 It didn't take a genius to work out that she was not happy.
-She waved her wand again and I felt my hair retract to its usual length and watched as Malfoy’s appearance too returned to normal.
+She waved her wand again and I felt my hair retract to its usual length and watched as Malfoy's appearance too returned to normal.
 I was kind of disappointed.
 He suited having bat wings.
 She then muttered a spell which allowed us to move again.
-I glanced around the class room and my jaw dropped in horror.
+I glanced around the class room and I swallowed hard as my stomach filled with horror.